10940 words, novelette, REPRINT

 How easy to step out over the traffic, step away from it all.
 Let it all end, Azad and Jodhra.
 Cheat Heer of yts victory.
 Then I saw my toes with their rings curl over the edge and I knew I could not, must not.
 I looked up and there, at the edge of vision, along the bottom of the red horizon, was a line of dark.
 The monsoon, coming at last.
 My family had made me one kind of weapon, but my other family, the kind, mad, sad, talented family of the nutes had taught me, in their various ways, to be another weapon.
 The streets were dry but the rains were coming.
 I had reservoirs and canals and pumps and pipes in my power.
 I was Maharani of the Monsoon.
 Soon the people would need me.
 I took a deep breath and imagined I could smell the rain.
 Then I turned and walked back through the waiting robots to my kingdom.

-First published in The Starry Rift, edited by Jonathan Strahan.
+Originally published in The Starry Rift, edited by Jonathan Strahan.